julienbourdeau/PhpStorm-PrestaShop-Autocomplete/README.md

 ## Why do I need this ?

 If you use PhpStorm and PrestaShop you probably noticed that you can't get your IDE to autocomplete everything.
-PrestaShop is designed to be overridden and every class from the core is suffixed with 'Core'.
+PrestaShop is designed to be overridden, and every class from the core is suffixed with 'Core'.

 For example, Address class is actually declared this way: